173duprot/Bulletproof-C/README.md

 2.  **Static Analysis:**

     - Integrate *at least one* state-of-the-art static analyzer (e.g., Clang Static Analyzer, PVS-Studio, Cppcheck) into the development process.
     - Run analysis daily (or on commit).
-Code *must* pass with zero warnings.
+    - Code *must* pass with zero warnings.

 3.  **Dynamic Analysis:**

     - *Always* build and run tests with AddressSanitizer (ASAN) enabled.
-Fix all reported issues immediately.
+    - Fix all reported issues immediately.

 4.  **Build System:**

-    - Avoid build systems, use Unity Builds with detailed compilation instruction instead.
+    - Avoid build systems, use Unity Builds with detailed insturuction for manual compilation.

 5.  **Debugging:**

     - Code structure and rules should facilitate easy debugging.
-Avoid complex expressions or side effects that obscure state.
+    - Avoid complex expressions or side effects that obscure state.

 8.  **Documentation:**